getcarina/getcarina.com/_tutorials/000-tutorial-template.md

 ## Troubleshooting

 <!--
-List troubleshooting steps here.
+* List troubleshooting steps here.

     Cover the most common mistakes and error states first.

+    Link or create a separate article for troubleshooting steps that aren't specific to the tutorial.

+* Link to related support articles and generic troubleshooting information.

+    Create a separate article for generic troubleshooting information.
 -->

 ## Resources

 <!--
-Link to other resources or relevant content.
+* What should your audience read next?
 -->